jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

   showing that the second item (index 1) from splitting ``'12:34'`` on the separator ``':'`` is ``'34'``

-* When I make the expected value in the test match the value in the terminal
+* When I make the expected value in the test match the value in the terminal,

   .. code-block:: python